 Tax filing and payments

-As far as payment of taxes is concerned (i.e, VAT, PIT on employment income and CIT), the taxpayers that are registered in the online platform must generate a specific reference number from the platform and use it when instructing its commercial bank to proceed with the payment of the applicable taxes.
+As far as payment of taxes is concerned (i.e. VAT, PIT on employment income, and CIT), the taxpayers that are registered in the online platform must generate a specific reference number from the platform and use it when instructing its commercial bank to proceed with the payment of the applicable taxes.
 The payment slip issued by the commercial bank is sufficient proof that the taxes have been paid.
-The taxpayers that are not yet registered in the online platform still need to physically submit proof of payment at the tax office in which it is domiciled and obtain the respective receipt issued by the MTA.
+The taxpayers that are not yet registered in the online platforms still need to physically submit proof of payment at the tax office in which it is domiciled and obtain the respective receipt issued by the MTA.

 VAT refunds for companies operating in the extractive industry

-The Government of Mozambique recently introduced changes to the chapter of the VAT Refund Regulations that deals with the special regularisation regime for companies operating in the extractive industry.
+The government of Mozambique recently introduced changes to the chapter of the VAT Refund Regulations that deals with the special regularisation regime for companies operating in the extractive industry.
 The changes that were introduced aim to extend the special VAT regularisation regime to:

-- special purpose entities owned by the holders of petroleum exploration and production concessions with the approval of the Government of Mozambique, as well as to the first tier subcontractors.
+- Special purpose entities owned by the holders of petroleum exploration and production concessions with the approval of the government of Mozambique, as well as to the first-tier subcontractors.